-- logger (Union[Logger, str]) Object or name of logger to replace handlers. - handlers (Union[Logger, str]) Object or name of logger from which to get handlers.
+- logger (logging.Logger or str) Object or name of logger to replace handlers. - handlers (logging.Logger or str) Object or name of logger from which to get handlers.

-reconplogger.set\correlation\id(correlation\id)
+recomplogger.set\correlation\id(correlation\id)

 Sets the correlation id for the current application context.